 Dover Plains is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Dover Plains is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Dover Plains who work in office and administrative support (25.28%), food service (13.28%), and maintenance occupations (8.49%).

-The citizens of Dover Plains are slightly better educated than the national average of 21.84% for all cities and towns, with 24.63% of adults in Dover Plains having a bachelor's degree or advanced degree.
+The education level of Dover Plains citizens is a little higher than the average for US cities and towns: 24.63% of adults in Dover Plains have at least a bachelor's degree.

 The per capita income in Dover Plains in 2022 was $33,474, which is lower middle income relative to New York, and middle income relative to the rest of the US.
 This equates to an annual income of $133,896 for a family of four.
 However, Dover Plains contains both very wealthy and poor people as well.